Listen and Repeat Mastery

 What's Tested

-- Fluency and smoothness (30%)
+- Fluency: pronunciation, rhythm, and smoothness

 What's NOT Tested